carolzhou/multiPhATE/README.md

 	- specified the locations/names of the databases you have locally on your system
 	- modified the verbosity (optional)
 * We recommend stepwise testing to be sure all components have been correctly installed and specified.
-* Feel free to post issues and suggested regarding multiPhATE on our github project page: https://github.com/carolzhou/multiPhATE.git.
+* Feel free to post issues and suggestions regarding multiPhATE on our github project page: https://github.com/carolzhou/multiPhATE.git.
 Select the 'Issues' tab.

 ###RUNNING PHATE AS AN "EMBARASSINGLY PARALLEL" CODE